*** 20th Anniversary: 2003 to 2023 ***

 When they talk about opening the Red River floodgates what are the floodgates?
 How do they work?

-Barry's Response - South of Winnipeg is a floodway, designed to provide an alternative channel for excess water to flow around the city instead of through it.
-It is over 40 km long and diverts water around the east side of Winnipeg and dumps it back into the river near Selkirk.
-It's capacity is over 2500 m3 per second of water.
+Barry's Response - There's a floodway south of Winnipeg, designed to divert excess water around the city instead of through it.
+Over 40 km long, it diverts water around Winnipeg's east side and dumps it back into the river near Selkirk.
+They built it with a capacity of over 2500 m3 per second.

-Duff's Ditch, as it is known in some circles, has saved the city's neck on several occasions.
-It uses flood gates to control the flow rate of water into the channel and in flood years they plan to close them once again to force water to divert.
+In some circles, Duff's Ditch has saved the city's neck a few times.
+Flood gates control the flow rate of water into the channel and in flood years they'll close them again to divert the water.

-In response to the original question, I assume the floodgates refers to the control gates on the Red River system.
-Generally, a floodgate controls water flow.
-They allow or stop water from discharging into a system, depending on the need and circumstances.
+As for the original question, I assume the floodgates are the gates on the Red River system.
+Floodgates control water flow.
+Depending on the need and circumstances, they let or stop water from flowing into a system.

-There are no gates on the spillway.
-The control gates are always open, what controls the water direction in the Winnipeg system is a dam in the main flow which causes a reduction of flow into the city, a backup upstream and automatic discharge into the sideways-oriented floodway.
+The spillway doesn't have gates.
+Water direction in the Winnipeg system is controlled by a dam in the main flow, which reduces flow into the city, a backup upstream, and automatic discharge into a sideways floodway.

-This floods lands and property that is not designed for water flows or storage, but most Manitobans consider it a preferable alternative to flooding the city.
-Most.
+It floods land and property that's not designed for water flows or storage, but most Manitobans think it's better than flooding the city.
+Most of the time.

-They therefore use it only for major, potentially catastrophic flood events, and let the city watercourse handle minor flash flooding caused by acute weather events.
+So they use it only for major, potentially catastrophic floods, and let the city watercourse handle minor flash floods.

 Search this site for more information now.